Mona-Klj/Covid-Data-Exploration-Project/README.md

 # Covid-Data-Exploration-Project
-This Repository will hold all of the code and queries from the Covid-Data-Exploration-Project we create./n Data source from : https://ourworldindata.org/covid-deaths
+This Repository will hold all of the code and queries from the Covid-Data-Exploration-Project we create.

+Data source from : https://ourworldindata.org/covid-deaths